mlesniak/github-downloader/README.md

 Note that the source code is hacky and just a simple script to download the necessary files.

+## TODO

+- Group files by user for playing around (as json first)
+- Convert JSON to Parquet for further processing

 ## License

 Copyright (c) 2016 Michael Lesniak, licensed under the Apache License.